pavansai247/Machine-Learning/README.md

-   The main aim is to Reduce the time of a Mercedes-Benz spends on the test bench. we done the Feature Engginering and Feature Selection and remove the columns where the varance is equal to 0 and dimensionality reduction also done and the model selection
+   The main aim is to Reduce the time of a Mercedes-Benz spends on the test bench. we done the Feature Engginering and Feature Selection and remove the columns where the varance is equal to 0 and dimensionality reduction also done and the model selection.

    Project Dataset:-[Click here](https://github.com/pavansai247/Machine-Learning/tree/main/Mercedes-Benz%20Datasets)